-As of September 30, 2017, we had an accumulated deficit of \$456.3 million.
-We had net losses of \$30.6 million and \$25.4 million for the three months ended September 30, 2017 and 2016, respectively, and net losses of \$89.9 million and \$82.6 million for the nine months ended September 30, 2017 and 2016, respectively.
+As of September 30, 2018, we had an accumulated deficit of \$615.5 million.
+We had net losses of \$48.1 million and \$30.6 million for the three months ended September 30, 2018 and 2017, respectively, and net losses of \$120.2 million and \$89.9 million for the nine months ended September 30, 2018 and 2017, respectively.
 We have not generated any revenue to date from the sales of any drugs.

-We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- continue our research and preclinical and clinical development of our drug candidates; - initiate additional clinical trials for our drug candidates; - seek marketing approvals for any of our drug candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any drugs for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - manufacture our drug candidates; - hire additional clinical, quality control and scientific personnel; - identify additional drug candidates; - acquire or in-license other drugs and technologies; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our other operations as a public company.
+- · continue our research and preclinical and clinical development of our drug candidates; - initiate additional clinical trials for our drug candidates; - · seek marketing approvals for any of our drug candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any drugs for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - · manufacture our drug candidates; - hire additional clinical, quality control and scientific personnel; - · identify additional drug candidates; - · acquire or in-license other drugs and technologies; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our other operations as a public company.